Materials-Consortia/OPTIMADE/optimade.rst

 - **id**: :field-val:`"/"`
 - **attributes**: Dictionary containing the following fields:

-  - **api\_version**: Presently used version of the OPTIMADE API.
+  - **api\_version**: Presently used full version of the OPTIMADE API.
+    The version number string MUST NOT be prefixed by, e.g., "v".
+    Example: :field-val:`1.0.0`.

   - **available\_api\_versions**: MUST be a list of dictionaries, each containing the fields:

     - **url**: a string specifying a versioned base URL that MUST adhere to the rules in section `Base URL`_
     - **version**: a string containing the full version number of the API served at that versioned base URL.
       The version number string MUST NOT be prefixed by, e.g., "v".
+      Example: :field-val:`1.0.0`.

   - **formats**: List of available output formats.
   - **entry\_types\_by\_format**: Available entry endpoints as a function of output formats.